WuhaoStatistic/Dead-Cell-Reinforcement-Learning/README.md

 1 change the logic of `load_exploration()` and `learn()` in trainer.py

+1/11 2023

+fix all bugs now it can run whole forward and backward adding necessary comments for better reading.

 ### Important Features

 here contains some points you may need to concern.
 All those things are mentioned in code comments.